AnandPandey22/ShelfaryX/DATABASE_SETUP.md

 - **Real-time updates** across all users
 - **Professional library management** system

-Your BookZone library management system will now be a fully functional, professional application! 🎉
+Your ShelfaryX library management system will now be a fully functional, professional application! 🎉